 Q. Will lowering CPC increase revenue?

 Not necessarily.
 Even if you halve CPC, revenue stays the same unless the person who clicked converts.
-View CPC together with CVR (conversion rate) and judge by "whether you are buying revenue-generating clicks cheaply."
+After lowering CPC, compare revenue per session (RPS) and conversion rate (CVR) channel by channel, and allocate budget by "whether you are buying revenue-generating clicks cheaply."

 Summary#